 8-Week Support Groups: Groups meet once a week for eight weeks and are available throughout the year.
 These groups are open to anyone, provided that three months have passed since the death of their loved one and that they participate in a brief phone assessment to ensure that the group is appropriate for their needs.
 Each group is led by trained, experienced professionals who specialize in understanding and managing grief.
 These groups provide comfort and information that will help to assure you that you are progressing normally and that your pain will ease.
 There are groups for:

 - Parent Loss

-Drop-In Support Groups: These groups are led by trained, experienced professionals who specialize in understanding and managing grief.
+Drop-In Support Groups: These bereavement support groups are led by trained, experienced professionals who specialize in understanding and managing grief.
 They are open to anyone with no registration required.
-There are groups for:

 Classes: Grief education classes provide information about the normal grieving process and present effective coping strategies for dealing with grief and loss.
 Currently, we are offering classes in: